Call Today! Free Immediate Response (818) 781-1570

 There are a variety of potential legal defenses our Los Angeles criminal defense attorneys could utilize to defend you against charges of accessory after the fact, in violation of Penal Code Section 32.
 These legal defenses include:

-No intent – In some cases, our criminal attorneys might be able to show you did not intend to help the person avoid arrest.
+• No intent – In some cases, our criminal attorneys may be able to demonstrate that you did not intend to help the person avoid arrest.
 You may have been just an innocent bystander.
-If you don't harbor, conceal or aid someone with the specific intent to help them avoid arrest and punishment, you can't be an accessory after the fact.
+If you don't harbor, conceal, or aid someone with the specific intent to help them avoid arrest and punishment, you can't be an accessory after the fact.
+Remember, just failing to report a crime, or refusing to provide information about a crime, or even denying a crime was committed because you don't want to become involved, does not qualify as an accessory after the fact offense.

-Duress or coercion – In certain situations, our lawyers might be able to argue that while you did in fact commit an accessory after the fact crime, you only acted because you were under duress or coercion from the person who committed the felony crime.
+• Duress or coercion – In certain situations, our lawyers might be able to argue that while you did in fact commit an accessory after the fact crime, you only acted because you were under duress or coercion from the person who committed the felony crime.
 Duress means you acted because another person gave you credible threats to harm or kill you if you did not do what they told you.

-False accusation or mistaken identity – In some cases, our lawyers might be able to show you were falsely accused or a victim of mistaken identity.
+• False accusation or mistaken identity – In some cases, our lawyers might be able to show that you were falsely accused or a victim of mistaken identity.
 It's not uncommon for a witness to misidentify someone in the heat of the moment.
+Maybe you matched the description, but were not the actual person who was identified.
+Mistaken identification is a common reason for false arrests and wrongful convictions.

-Contact a Los Angeles Criminal Lawyer to Review
+Contact a Los Angeles Criminal Lawyer

-Our attorneys will closely examine the specific details in order to develop an effective defense strategy.
-We offer a free immediate response.
+Our attorneys will carefully examine the specific details to develop an effective defense strategy.
+We offer a free, immediate response.
 Contact us at 877-781-1570.
 Eisner Gorin LLP 1875 Century Park East #705 Los Angeles, CA 90067 310-328-3776 www.egattorneys.com

 Related Content: